 695-696.
 INTERMEDIATE SPANISH.-A study of modern Spanish literature, accompanied by work in composition and conversation based on the text read.
 Grammar is reviewed, especially the irregular verb.
 Texts: Galdós' Doña Perfecta; Fernan Gaballero's La Gaviota, La Familia de Alvareda, etc. A thorough study of scientific and technical Spanish is made.
 Spanish newspapers and reviews are read.
-Prescriptive, both semesters, sophomore year.
+Required in all courses except Chemical Engineering and Chemistry, if Spanish is offered as an entrance language, both semesters, freshman year.
 (7 units each semester)

 697-698.
-Advanced Spanish I.-A special study is made of the Spanish dramatists Calderón de la Barca, Lope de Vega, and of the modern playwrights Zorilla, Echegaray, and others.
-Required in all courses except Chemical Engineering and Chemistry, if Spanish is offered as an entrance language, both semesters, freshman year.
+ADVANCED SPANISH I.-A special study is made of the Spanish dramatists Calderón de la Barca, Lope de Vega, and of the modern playwrights Zorilla, Echegaray, and others.
+Required in all courses except Chemical Engineering and Chemistry, if Spanish is offered as an entrance language, both semesters, sophomore year.
 (7 units each semester)

 699-700.
 ADVANCED SPANISH II.-Miguel de Cervantes' Don Quixote is studied.
 Individual reports on chapters read are made by the students in Spanish.
-Required in all courses except Chemical Engineering and Chemistry, if Spanish is offered as an entrance language, both semesters, sophomore year.
-(7 units each semester)
+Prescriptive, both semesters, junior year.
+(5 units each semester)